slazav/device2/Readme.md

 ### Driver `serial` -- Serial devices

-This is a very general driver with lots of parameters (see source code) Other serial drivers are based on it.
+This is a very general driver with lots of parameters (see source code).
+Other serial drivers are based on it.
 As an example, configuration of Pfeiffer ASM340 leak detected can be written as
 ```
 asm340a  serial \
   -dev /dev/ttyUSB0 -speed 9600 -parity 8N1 -cread 1 -clocal 1\
-  -timeout 2.0 -vmin 0 -ndelay 0 -icrnl 0\
+  -timeout 2.0 -vmin 0 -ndelay 0 -icrnl 0 -opost 1 -lcase 1\
   -sfc 1 -raw 1 -errpref "ASM340: " -delay 0\
   -ack_str \x06 -nack_str \x15 -add_str \r -trim_str \r
 ```